huggingface/evaluate/metrics/character/README.md

 - metric
 - machine-translation
 description: >-
-  CharacTer is a novel character level metric inspired by the commonly applied translation edit rate (TER).
+  CharacTer is a character-level metric inspired by the commonly applied translation edit rate (TER).
 ---

 # Metric Card for CharacTER